Kalimuthu-Velappan/SONIC-DOCS/system/in-memory-logging.md

 ### 1.1.3 Scalability Requirements
 - NA

 ### 1.1.4 Warm/fast/cold Boot Requirements
 - All the In-Memory logs should be saved into the disk before the reboot.

 # 2 Design
 ## 2.1 Overview

-SONiC uses syslog as logging infrastructure for logging the application log informations.
-In order to minimize the application code changes, the In-Memory infrastructure leverage the same existing syslog infrastructure for application sending the debug informations.
-The debug and non-debug information is classified through syslog interface Log lelvel as below.
+SONiC uses syslog as a logging infrastructure for application to log information.
+In order to minimize the application code changes, the In-Memory infrastructure leverage the same existing syslog infrastructure for application to log the debug information.
+The debug and non-debug information are classified through syslog interface Log lelvel as below.

 | **Log Level**         | **Log Value**     | **Classification**    |
 |-----------------------|-------------------|-----------------------|